westonrobot/scout_ros/README.md

 ### Alternative Odometry Calculation

 Another frequent usage would be using sensor fusion of an IMU.
-In such a scenario, the odometry calculated by this package would likely be needed to published under a custom name, instead of "/odom".
-Therefore, the nanme of the topic can be set using
+In such a scenario, the odometry calculated by this package would likely be needed to publish under a custom name, instead of "/odom".
+Therefore, the name of the topic can be set by using

 ```
 $ scout_bringup scout_minimal.launch odom_topic_name:="<custom_name>"
 ```